 Even some Chief Financial Officer (CFO) and Chief Information Officer (CIO) positions are held by sales professionals.
 This is because the lessons learned by a successful sales representative tend to be interdisciplinary within their company.
 Having sales-focused executives can help ensure that the company keeps a focus on customer satisfaction, an eye on the competition, and sales-friendly pay incentives.

 Helping Americans manage, grow, and invest their hard-earned money is the job of the sales professionals in the financial services industry.
 Sales executives on Wall Street, whose sole purpose is to capitalize on market trends, earn high-paying incomes for their efforts and expertise.

 While the job titles vary, from stockbroker to financial adviser, all share a common objective: earn as much as possible for themselves by investing other people's money.

 While financial services sales professionals can find employment in many places—including banks, credit unions, or brokerage houses—the highest-paying professionals are either independent reps or hold senior-level positions with global financial services corporations.

 Interested in buying a private jet?
 How about a resort in Fiji?
 Or a 14th-century castle in England?

 Luxury sales is not something for the average job hunter.
-Professionals in this space are recruited, trained, and 'wined and dined' based upon their existing reputation in sales.
-When a multimillion-dollar sales opportunity is at stake, a specialized skillset and knack for closing is necessary.
+Professionals in this space are recruited, trained, and "wined and dined" based upon their existing reputation in sales.
+When a multimillion-dollar sales opportunity is at stake, a specialized skill set and a knack for closing is necessary.

 If you've got your eye on owning luxury goods, and you're willing to commit to a needy, powerful clientele, this may be the sales track for you.